diaseu/CodeRefactor/README.md

 index.html
 - Added comment tags to clarify code elements
-- Updated META tags in head to inclue viewport and X-UA-Compatible
+- Updated META tags in head to include viewport and X-UA-Compatible
 - Updated title in head to reflect more accurate website description
 - Updated 'header' tag to 'nav' tag to more accurately reflect purpose
 - Updated 'section' tags to 'div' tags on line 16, 22 to match CSS